Skip to main content

 The Deborah Nickerson Memorial awardees to support workforce diversity in genomics research are (award cycle April 1, 2024 - March 31, 2025):

-1. Dr. Gurpreet Kaur, University of Alabama at Birmingham, Educational award
+1. Dr. Gurpreet Kaur, University of Alabama at Birmingham, educational award

-2. Dr. Oluwafemi Gabriel Oluwole, University of Oxford, Educational award
+2. Dr. Oluwafemi Gabriel Oluwole, University of Oxford, educational award

-3. Dr. Tim Reddy, Duke University, Professional development award for a visiting scholar
+3. Dr. Tim Reddy, Duke University, professional development award for a visiting scholar

-4. Dr. Moussa Sangare, Universite des Sciences, des Techniques et des Technologies de Bamako, Mali, Professional development award
+4. Dr. Moussa Sangare, Universite des Sciences, des Techniques et des Technologies de Bamako, Mali, professional development award

 The main intention for the Consortium’s Research Grant Opportunities is to bring in needed expertise not currently represented within the Consortium.
 The primary aim for the use of these funds is to support small-to-medium scale projects with a well-defined scope that will complement our ongoing efforts to develop novel approaches to identify candidate variants/genes underlying rare genetic diseases and phenotypes, particularly those that remain unsolved following whole exome sequencing.